+II.
 METHODS

-We base our calculations on interpolated high pressure crystal structures of $CrGeTe_3$ ( $R\bar{3}$ space group, no. 148).
+We base our calculations on interpolated high-pressure crystal structures of CrGeTe3 ( $R\bar{3}$ space group, No. 148).
 For that purpose, we use the structural data from Ref.
 [36].
 We use splines for the lattice parameters and a linear fit for the rather noisy fractional coordinates (see Appendix A).
-We study the electronic structure and magnetism using the full potential local orbital (FPLO) basis [51] and a generalized gradient approximation to the exchange and correlation functional [52].
-Our manybody calculations are based on a tight binding Hamiltonian obtained from projective Wannier functions [53, 54].
-We determine Heisenberg Hamiltonian parameters using an energy mapping method [55-57] based on DFT+U [58] total energies; we fix the value of the Hund's rule coupling $J{\rm H} = 0.72 \, {\rm eV}$ [59] and vary the onsite interaction U. We perform DFT+DMFT calculations within DCore [60] using a hybridization expansion continuous time quantum Monte Carlo (CT-QMC) method [61, 62] as impurity solver (see Appendix E for more details).
-We use the Padé approximation for analytic continuation of the self energy.
-For Cr 3d, we use interaction parameters U = 2.0 eV, $J{\text{H}} = 0.72 \text{ eV}$ .
-Based on those, Slater integrals and orbital dependent interaction matrices are calculated [63].
-For the DMFT calculations, we prepare 36 band tight binding models including 36 orbitals from two formula units of CrGeTe3, in particular 10 Cr 3d, 18 Te 5p, 2 Ge 4s and 6 Ge 4p orbitals.
-Due to covalent bonding but lower prevalence in the composition, Ge orbital weights and DOS resemble Te weights and DOS but are much smaller; nevertheless, Ge orbitals are needed to improve the overall agreement between tight binding model and DFT band structure.
+We study the electronic structure and magnetism using the full potential local orbital (FPLO) basis [51] and a generalized gradient approximation (GGA) to the exchange and correlation functionals [52].
+Our many-body calculations are based on a tight-binding Hamiltonian obtained from projective Wannier functions [53,54].
+We determine Heisenberg Hamiltonian parameters using an energy-mapping method [55-57] based on density functional theory (DFT) + U [58] total energies; we fix the value of the Hund's rule coupling $J{\rm H} = 0.72$ eV [59] and vary the on-site interaction U. We use energies of 70 distinct spin configurations to resolve nine exchange interactions (see Appendix B).
+We perform DFT + dynamicalmean-field theory (DMFT) calculations within DCORE [60] using a hybridization expansion continuous-time quantum Monte Carlo (CT-QMC) method [61,62] as impurity solver (see Appendix E for more details).
+We use the Padé approximation for analytic continuation of the self-energy.
+For Cr 3d, we use interaction parameters U = 2.0 eV and $J{\rm H} = 0.72$ eV.
+Based on those, Slater integrals and orbital-dependent interaction matrices are calculated [63].
+For the DMFT calculations, we prepare 36 band tight-binding models including 36 orbitals from two formula units of CrGeTe3, in particular 10 Cr 3d, 18 Te 5p, 2 Ge 4s, and 6 Ge 4p orbitals.
+Due to covalent bonding but lower prevalence in the composition, the Ge orbital weights and density of states (DOS) resemble Te weights and DOS but are much smaller; nevertheless, Ge orbitals are needed to improve the overall agreement between the tight-binding model and DFT band structure.
 In contrast, including Cr 4s orbitals does not improve the results.

+III.
 RESULTS

 We first investigate the evolution of magnetism in $CrGeTe_3$ under pressure and extract the Heisenberg Hamiltonian of the material via DFT energy mapping.
-This method has been shown to be very reliable for $Cr^{3+}$ based magnets [64].
-We determine the parameters of the where $\mathbf{S}i$ and $\mathbf{S}j$ are spin operators and every bond is counted once.
+This method has been shown to be very reliable for $Cr^{3+}$ -based magnets [64].
+We determine the parameters of the Heisenberg Hamiltonian written in the form where $S_i$ and $S_j$ are spin operators and every bond is counted once.
 Our results are summarized in Fig. 1.
-As CrGeTe3 is a small gap semiconductor at ambient pressure and becomes metallic under pressure, exchange interactions are expected to be rather long-ranged.
-Therefore, we resolve the first nine exchange interactions, extending up to 2.5 times the nearest neighbor distance.
+As CrGeTe3 is a small-gap semiconductor at ambient pressure and becomes metallic under pressure, exchange interactions are expected to be rather long ranged.
+Therefore, we resolve the first nine exchange interactions, extending up to 2.5 times the nearestneighbor distance.